PoignantWizard/cashlesscards/README.md

 customer (including their card number), you can credit their account.
 Enter the customer's card number into the search box on the home page using a USB card reader.
 This will redirect you to their account.
-You can then debit their account when they purchase items or services within your closed environment.
+You can then credit their account when they hand cash to a cashier, or debit their account when they purchase items or services within your closed environment.

+The system has stripe.js integrated to allow credit and debit card payments.
+This allows customers to credit their account directly using stripe's secure payment interface.
+You'll need a stripe account to make use of this feature.
+It can be switched off in the settings if you decide not to make use of it.

 Cashless cards is also equipped with a powerful voucher service.
 Set the timing on a voucher to specify how often the value is credited to an